|Back to Main Print This Page Email to a Friend|

-Many physical and psychological situations can cause erectile dysfunction, and brief periods of ED are normal.
-Every man experiences erectile dysfunction from time to time.
-Nevertheless, if the problem is persistent, men should seek professional help, particularly since erectile dysfunction is usually treatable and may also be a symptom of an underlying health problem.
-It is important to treat any medical condition that may be causing erectile dysfunction.
+Many physical and psychological situations can cause ED, and brief periods of ED are normal.
+Every man experiences ED from time to time.
+Nevertheless, if the problem persists, men should seek professional help, particularly since ED is usually treatable and may also be a symptom of an underlying health problem.
+It is important to treat any medical condition that may be causing ED.

 PDE5 inhibitors are not safe or effective for all men.
 Men who cannot or choose not to take the drugs may have other options, including: